archiphobe/archiphobe/_posts/2022-02-05-debugging-econnrefused-econnreset-microservices.md

 ---
 layout: default
-title:  "Understanding ECONNREFUSED/ECONNRESET on a Microservices architecture"
+title:  "Investigating TCP problems on a Microservices architecture"
 ---

-# Understanding ECONNREFUSED/ECONNRESET on a Microservices architecture
+# Investigating TCP problems on a Microservices architecture

 ## Every problem starts with a symptom
 A few days ago I noticed an increased number of events on our error reporting platform.
 The events indicated some errors with one of our Node.js microservices.